 Hotel Le Six has been ranked one of the top 25 hotels in France.
 The hotel looks exquisitely managed and has a modern flair.
 It’s located close to the Luxembourg Gardens and 3 metro stations.
 Past guests rave about the friendly and helpful staff.
 This hotel is consistently high-rated and among the top 25 hotels in Paris on TripAdvisor.
-Check latest prices.
+Check latest prices or Book now.

 Hotel Luxembourg Parc is situated near the gardens it names.
 In keeping with its location, the hotel grounds are decorated with window boxes and draping greenery down the sides of the building.
 The hotel’s ambiance and tucked away, but convenient, location makes it a popular choice in Paris.
-Check latest prices.
+Check latest prices or Book now.

 Artus Hotel by MH is also on rue de Buci.
 The location is as described for the Hotel de Buci above.
 Guests from both hotels noted over and over about the staff going above and beyond in their hospitality.
 If you like the neighborhood atmosphere of the rue de Buci, but want a bit more of a more modern, open feel than Hotel de Buci, look no further for your perfect Paris stay.
-Check latest prices.
+Check latest prices or Book now.

 Hotel Odeon Saint-Germain is in a prime Saint-Germain location.
 The River Seine and top sights like the Louvre and Notre Dame are just 10-15 minute by foot.
 Several metro stops are nearby and the lively atmosphere of open-air cafés is just a couple blocks away.
 The hotel is in a 16th-century building showing off its exposed stonework interior and classic French decor.
 Guests feel as if they’ve found a Parisian gem.
-Check latest prices.
+Check latest prices or Book now.